 Parking lot operators have traditionally relied on manual methods of management and collection, often facing leakages and inefficiencies as a result.
-Smart parking software can resolve this through an efficient management of the facility.
+Smart parking software can resolve this through efficient management of the facility.
 Operators can also leverage customer and occupancy data to employ dynamic pricing, directly increasing revenue.
-The data thus collected can be used for effective report management with the reliable key figures that owners can use to grow their business.
+The data thus collected can be used for effective report management with reliable key figures that owners can use to grow their businesses.

 Traditional parking systems, while generating revenue for city governments, are riddled with leakages due to a lack of targeted data.
 With adequate information available on parking utilization, governments can ensure parking tariffs are designed to enable new billing models.
-Mobile payments combined with space utilization data can allow for per minute parking charges rather than flat rates.
+Mobile payments combined with space utilization data can allow for per-minute parking charges rather than flat rates.

-Cities could also find a new revenue stream in monetizing certain parking data.
+Cities could also find a new revenue stream by monetizing certain parking data.
 For instance, it could capture data on car models through videos and sell it to car manufacturers interested in gauging customer data and purchasing behavior.

 By using smart parking systems, governments can also improve enforcement and identification of violators, thus improving the collection of fines.
 Cities can also benefit from dynamic pricing and accurate billing enabled by IoT sensors, particularly valuable for on-street parking where the time parked is harder to measure and enforce.
-Because mobile IoT networks offer real-time information relay, a message can be sent to the billing system to charge the driver.
+Because mobile IoT networks offer real-time information relays, a message can be sent to the billing system to charge the driver.

-IoT and mobility players
+IoT and Mobility Players

 IoT and mobility companies can evidently generate a new revenue stream by serving the smart parking industry.
-Smart parking relies on the use of sensors, RFID, cameras, license plate readers, assisted driving, mobile payments etc. to make parking a smooth experience.
+Smart parking relies on the use of sensors, RFID, cameras, license plate readers, assisted driving, mobile payments, etc. to make parking a smooth experience.
 Mobile IoT is crucial for wide area coverage to transmit information from sensors to a centralized database.
-This presents an opportunity not just for new parking lots but also for retro-fitting cameras and sensors in older ones.
+This presents an opportunity not just for new parking lots but also for retrofitting cameras and sensors in older ones.